Trekkin Weka

 Fancy lunch to match a fancy snake

-The trail continues on the same hot ridge, winding in and out of valleys cut by seasonal streams, now dry.
-We get views to mountains ahead, and back to Deep Creek where we came from.
-We enjoy dinner, a sunset, and set up camp quite late in the day.
+The trail continued on the same hot ridge, winding in and out of valleys cut by seasonal streams, now dry.
+We had views to mountains ahead, and back to Deep Creek where we came from.
+We enjoyed dinner, a sunset, and then set up camp quite late in the day.

 Looking back, Deep Creek can be seen on the left, near the spillway wall, far in the distance